-Uthman Taha is an internationally acclaimed Arabic calligrapher who has hand-written the Mushaf al-Madinah, which is the Quran issued by the King Fahd Complex for the Printing of the Holy Quran.
+Uthman Taha is an internationally acclaimed Arabic calligrapher who has hand-written the Mushaf Al-Madinah, which is the copy of the Qur’an issued by the King Fahd Complex for the Printing of the Holy Qur’an.

-Copying the Quran: The written copy of the Quran is known as a Mus-haf, and it took Taha approximately three years to copy one out.
-He wrote his first in 1970 and in total has copied out over 10 copies.
+Copying the Qur’an: The written copy of the Qur’an is known as a Mushaf, and it took Taha approximately three years to copy one out.
+He wrote his first copy in 1970 and in total has written out over 10 copies.
 The most significant one was the one assigned to him in 1988 by the King Fahd Complex for the Printing of the Holy Qur’an in Madinah.
 This copy is the one printed by the King Fahd Complex and distributed to millions of pilgrims every year.
-It is the most common copy of the Quran available worldwide.
-Taha has copied out 6 different textual variants including Warsh (used in Morocco and Algeria), Hafs (worldwide), Duri (Africa and Sudan), and Qalun (Libya)
+It is the most common copy of the Qur’an available worldwide.
+Taha has copied out six different textual variants including Warsh (used in Morocco and Algeria), Hafs (worldwide), Duri (Africa and Sudan), and Qalun (Libya).